 \paragraph{Poetic Meaning-Making} In retrospect, \emph{Hate/Move} reads like a sharp, if mischievous, parable within the NFT art narrative.
-It poetically frames the tension between artist and audience: the \emph{Hate} tokens were as much a mirror to the recipients (reflecting their hostility back as an unusable “gift”) as they were a canvas for Pak’s statement about artistic sovereignty.
-There’s dark humor and irony in the idea that hatred towards an artist could be alchemized into an artwork that essentially traps that hate – a modern digital twist on holding up a mirror to one’s critics.
+It poetically frames the tension between artist and audience: the \emph{Hate} tokens were as much a mirror to the recipients (reflecting their hostility back as an unusable ``gift'') as they were a canvas for Pak's statement about artistic sovereignty.
+There's dark humor and irony in the idea that hatred towards an artist could be alchemized into an artwork that essentially traps that hate---a modern digital twist on holding up a mirror to one's critics.
 The \emph{Move} mechanism adds an extra layer of meaning: it challenged the community to realize that the liberties they take for granted in decentralized art can be tweaked or overturned by a clever creator.
 This provocation was unsettling to some and thrilling to others, serving as what one might call a necessary thought experiment in a hype-driven field.
-By co-opting his detractors into unwilling collaborators, Pak turned negativity into a generative component of his practice, raising questions about consent, power, and the very definition of ownership.
-In the broader context of digital art discourse, \emph{Hate/Move} is significant for revealing that the blockchain is not inherently liberating – its effect depends on how it’s used.
-Pak’s broader impact here is to remind both creators and collectors that the medium’s rules can themselves be the artwork. \emph{Hate/Move} ultimately stands as a conceptual punchline with a serious core: an artwork about authority, delivered in the medium of authority itself.
+By co-opting Pak's detractors into unwilling collaborators, Pak turned negativity into a generative component of Pak's practice, raising questions about consent, power, and the very definition of ownership.
+In the broader context of digital art discourse, \emph{Hate/Move} is significant for revealing that the blockchain is not inherently liberating---its effect depends on how it's used.
+Pak's broader impact here is to remind both creators and collectors that the medium's rules can themselves be the artwork. \emph{Hate/Move} ultimately stands as a conceptual punchline with a serious core: an artwork about authority, delivered in the medium of authority itself.